108 Greenwich St., 5th Fl New York, NY 10006

 Get Started

-Construction Business Loans: Get the Funding Your Construction Business Needs – Now!
+Construction Business Loans: Get the Funding Your Business Needs Today [2024 Guide]

-EXCELCAPITAL - CONSTRUCTION BUSINESS LOANS
+CONSTRUCTION BUSINESS LOANS FEATURED IMAGE

-Construction Business Loans – Everything You Need to Know
+Construction Business Loans: Everything You Need to Know

-Most contractors do not get paid in full when they sell their product.
-As a contractor, you know that selling the job or winning the bid for a project is just the beginning of a long cycle of payments.
-When a new job is taken on many contractors receive a small down payment upfront and receive progress payments or tiered payments as the job hits certain milestones.
+When a new job is taken on you receive a small down payment upfront as well as progress payments or tiered payments as the job hits certain milestones.
 This delayed payment structure makes obtaining construction business loans crucial to maintain positive cash flow.

-Many contractors need to come out of pocket for many expenses like
+Because of this structure, contractors need to come out of pocket for many expenses such as:

 • Payroll